 In choosing each of the above aspects of the form of a lesson, the teacher should continually ask him/herself how the child learns.
-In this light, the form the lesson takes will be mainly determined by the ways the child learns.
-Also, the unique nature of the contents will play a role, but this should also always be directed to the ways he/she learns.
+In this light, the form the lesson takes is mainly determined by the ways the child learns.
+Also, the unique nature of the contents play a role, but this should also always be directed to the ways he/she learns.
 Thus, the teacher must first ask about the modalities or functions of each of the modes or ways of learning so that, in the formal planning of the lesson, they can be considered.

-7. PRESENTING THE LESSON TO ACHIEVE THE LEARNING EFFECT IN THE PRE-PRIMARY SCHOOL
+7. PRESENTING THE LESSON TO ACHIEVE THE LEARNING EFFECT IN THE PREPRIMARY SCHOOL

-What the teacher has planned in his/her "lesson" scheme must be actualized during its presentation through his/her guidance and through the participation of the child in the unfolding of the lesson.
+What the teacher has planned in his/her "lesson" scheme must be actualized during its presentation through his/her guiding and through the child participating in unfolding the lesson.
 This implies that the child must be affectively, cognitively, and normatively accompanied to the learning effect, via the contents and the form in which they are presented.

-Since the teaching event in the pre-primary school is informal, the different phases of the lesson (actualizing foreknowledge, stating the problem, unlocking the new content, controlling, functionalizing, and evaluating) are not as clearly distinguished as in the primary and especially in the secondary school.
+Since the teaching event in the preprimary school is informal, the different phases of the lesson (actualizing foreknowledge, stating the problem, unlocking the new content, controlling, functionalizing, and evaluating) are not as clearly distinguished as in the primary and especially in the secondary school.

-Accompaniment in the pre-primary school breaks down into child-initiated and adult-initiated activities.
-As far as child-initiated activities in free-play situations are concerned, it seems that there is not much guidance by the teacher.
+Accompanying in the preprimary school breaks down into childinitiated and adult-initiated activities.
+As far as child-initiated activities in free play situations, it seems that there is not much guiding by the teacher.
 Although the different lesson phases are not so explicit, the teacher thoroughly plans and orders the free play.
-Even though the choice of activity rests with the child, in no sense is guidance absent; it is simply indirect.
-The teacher must choose and plan the activities so that they stabilize the child emotionally.
-However, a cognitive challenge should also be directed to the child so he/she, in his/her involvement, can arrive at a unique solution and him/herself attribute meaning.
+Even though the choice of activity rests with the child, in no sense is guiding absent; it is simply indirect.
+The teacher must choose and plan the activities so they stabilize the child emotionally.
+However, a cognitive challenge should also be directed to the child so he/she, in his/her involvement, arrives at a unique solution and him/herself attributes meaning.

-As far as the guidance is concerned, the teacher should move around and observe, assist, and, when necessary, intervene and accept, encourage, reinterpret, and provide direction when the play stagnates.
-However, here the teacher's greatest task is to help the child acquire insights into his/her situations and to deepen his/her grasp of the contents so that, thereafter, he/she can live in terms of these contents as he/she ought to live.
+As far as the guiding is concerned, the teacher should move around and observe, assist and, when necessary, intervene and accept, encourage, reinterpret, and provide direction when the play stagnates.
+However, here the teacher's greatest task is helping the child acquire insights into his/her situations and to deepen his/her grasping the contents so, thereafter, he/she lives in terms of these contents as he/she ought to live.

 The adult-initiated activities are more formally planned, and the phases of the lesson are comparable to the primary school.
 These activities should thoroughly consider the different modes of learning and their actualization in the different phases of the lesson.
-Here, the accompaniment is more purposive and direct, and is aimed at expanding the child's knowledge to increase his/her mobility with respect to his/her surrounding world.
+Here, the accompanying is more purposive and direct, and aims at expanding the child's knowledge and increasing his/her mobility with respect to his/her surrounding world.

-Also, during the lesson presentation, the modes by which the child learns are central and, if the adult's accompaniment is consistent with them, the learning effect very likely will occur.
+Also, during presenting the lesson, the modes by which the child learns are central and, if the adult's accompanying is consistent with them, the learning effect very likely occurs.